 "We chose accreditation because we wanted to show our parents that we go the extra mile to provide a safe quality camp for their children.
-It is a great way to keep up new laws and trends in the field, and every year we learn something!" - Sandra "Sam" Thompson, Crystal Lake Park District
+It is a great way to keep up on new laws and trends in the field and every year we learn something!" - Sandra "Sam" Thompson, Crystal Lake Park District

 The primary purpose of the ACA Accreditation program is to educate camp owners and directors in the administration of key aspects of camp operation, particularly those related to program quality and the health and safety of campers and staff.
 ACA standards establish guidelines for policies, procedures, and practices.
 The camp is responsible for the ongoing implementation of these policies.

 The second purpose of ACA Accreditation is to assist the public in selecting camps that meet industry-accepted and government-recognized standards.